-What are Restricted Stock Units or RSUs?
+What Are Restricted Stock Units?

 source: Amazon 10K K Filings